olumpeter/web-forms-working-with-user-data/001-your-first-form/active_learning/README.md

 ## Sending form data to your web server

 The last part, and perhaps the trickiest, is to handle form data on the server side.
-The `&lt;form&gt;` element defines where and how to send the data thanks to the `action` and `method` attributes.
+The `<form>` element defines where and how to send the data thanks to the `action` and `method` attributes.

 We provide a `name` attribute for each form control.
 The names are important